ruff1ezzz/cse15l-lab-reports/lab-report-3-week-6.md

 Before we start the lab, we updated our repositories with the latest and most efficient `markdownparse` method.

 ## 2) Setup Github Actions on a Repository
-Then we set up Github Actions on my `MarkdownParse` repository.
+Then we set up **Github Actions** on my `MarkdownParse` repository.

-Github action - One of the greatest tools available for continuous integration.
+>**Github action** - One of the greatest tools available for >continuous integration.
+>

-- Other common tools: Jenkins, TeamCity, Bamboo, Buddy, Travis Cl.
+>- Other common tools: Jenkins, TeamCity, Bamboo, Buddy, Travis Cl.

-First,
+First, I clicked on `Actions` on my github repository.
+Then, I select `set up a workflow yourself`.
+Then, I named the file: `main.yml`.

+In the yml file,

 ## 3) Improve markdown-parse